cordery/django-countries-plus/README.rst

 Compatibility
 -------------
-Should work on most versions of Django, however if you are using Django 1.7, tests will fail unless you are using Django 1.7.2 or higher due to a bug in earlier versions.
+Python 2 & 3, Django 1.4+, however if you are using Django 1.7, tests will fail unless you are using Django 1.7.2 or higher due to a bug in earlier versions.